 Interest deduction on such debt should be granted if the beneficial owner of the interest income within the group (i) is resident within the EEA, (ii) is resident of a state with which Sweden has a tax treaty not limited to certain income or (iii) is subject to a corporate tax of at least 10%.
 However, no tax deduction should in any case be granted if the underlying purpose with the loan exclusively or as good as exclusively (90-95% or more) is to obtain a substantial tax benefit for the group.
-It should be noted that this limitation rule on intra-group debt has been challenged in Swedish administrative courts on the merits of being in breach of Article 49 TFEU (Treaty on European Union).
-The Supreme Administrative Court has on several occasions ruled in favour of the tax payer and the general applicability of the rule can be questioned.
-The rule is however still in place.

-As from January 1, 2019 interest deductions are generally limited to an amount corresponding to 30% of EBITDA (applicable on interest surviving from non-deductible intra-group loans described above).
+As from January 1, 2019 interest deductions are generally limited to an amount corresponding to 30% of EBITDA (applicable on interest surviving from non-deductible intragroup loans described above).
 This limitation applies on both internal and external loans.
-The interest limitation corresponding to 30% of EBITDA applies only if negative net interest exceeds SEK 5 million (simplification rule).
+The interest limitation corresponding to 30% of EBITDA applies only if negative net interest exceeds SEK5 million (simplification rule).
 The free amount is measured on a group level.
 Excess non-deductible interest expense (negative net interest) may be carried forward and used within a six-year period.